Skip to main content

 Beginning in January 2022, a new financial aid application is available for Virginia students who are ineligible to complete the federal FAFSA form, including undocumented students and those with Deferred Action for Childhood Arrivals (DACA) status.

-The Virginia Alternative State Aid (VASA) Application will enhance college affordability for even more undergraduate students who are Virginia residents.
+The Virginia Alternative State Aid (VASA) Application

-Additional information can be found at www.VASAapp.org.
+Additional information can be found at www.VASAapp.org

-Please note: The VASA application determines eligibility for Virginia need-based financial assistance and does not quality students for federal aid.
+Please note: The VASA application determines eligibility for Virginia need-based financial assistance and does not qualify students for federal aid.
 Students who are eligible to complete the Free Application for Federal Student Aid (FAFSA) are strongly urged to complete it to qualify for federal and state need-based aid.
 The VASA application should only be completed by Virginia residents who are ineligible for FAFSA funding.

 Loans